-- (a) any indication given by the respondent orally or in writing, by means of the internet or by electronic communication or any indication otherwise given by means of any packaging, leaflets, notices or by any other object or thing that the substance concerned may have psychoactive effects or effects similar to that of a controlled drug or that it may be consumed in a way similar to a controlled drug, - (b) any indication in or at any place to which the application 10 relates that suggests the consumption of controlled drugs, including the presence of any apparatus, equipment or thing which may reasonably be associated with the consumption of controlled drugs, - (c) whether it is reasonable to find that the substance concerned is being sold or imported or exported, as the case may be, for an alternative lawful purpose, taking into account the cost and quantity of the substance being sold or being imported or exported, as the case may be.

-(5) A prohibition order-

-- 20 - (a) shall specify the psychoactive substance, object or advertisement to which the order relates, - (b) shall specify the grounds upon which the order is made, - (c) shall provide for notice of it to be given to any person who appears to be or is affected by it, unless the court is satisfied that it is not reasonably possible to ascertain his, her or their whereabouts, - (d) shall state that it shall come into effect immediately upon service of the order, and - (e) may contain such terms, conditions and restrictions as the 30 court considers necessary or expedient in the circumstances. - (6) A person who fails or refuses to comply with a prohibition order shall be guilty of an offence. - (7) A prohibition order shall remain in force unless- 35 - (a) it is varied or discharged on appeal under this section, or - (b) it is varied under section 9. - (8) An appeal shall lie to the Circuit Court from the making of a prohibition order but the bringing of such an appeal shall not affect the operation of the prohibition order, unless the court or the Circuit 40 Court, on application to it in that behalf within 7 days from the date of the making of the order, makes an order staying its operation pending the determination of the appeal. - (9) A prohibition order shall not operate to affect any lawful obligations of any person under any lawful contract or agreement and 45 those obligations shall continue to be determined in accordance with the contract or agreement, as the case may be.
+- (a) any indication given by the respondent orally or in writing, by means of the internet or by electronic communication or any indication otherwise given by means of any packaging, leaflets, notices or by any other object or thing that the substance concerned may have psychoactive effects or that it may be consumed in a way similar to a controlled drug, - (b) any indication in or at any place specified in the application that suggests the consumption of controlled drugs, including the presence of any apparatus, equipment or thing which may reasonably be associated with the consumption of controlled drugs, and - (c) whether it is reasonable to find that the substance concerned is being sold or imported or exported, as the case may be, for an alternative lawful purpose, taking into account the cost and quantity of the substance being sold or being imported or exported, as the case may be. - (5) A prohibition order- - (a) shall specify the psychoactive substance, object or advertisement to which the order relates and, where the court considers it appropriate to do so, may specify any place to which the order relates, - (b) shall specify the grounds upon which the order is made, - (c) shall provide for notice of it to be given to any person who appears to be or is affected by it, unless the court is satisfied that it is not reasonably possible to ascertain his, her or their whereabouts, - (d) shall state that it shall come into effect immediately upon service of the order, and - (e) may contain such terms, conditions and restrictions as the court considers necessary or expedient in the circumstances. - (6) A person who fails or refuses to comply with a prohibition order shall be guilty of an offence. - (7) A prohibition order shall remain in force unless- - (a) it is varied or discharged on appeal under this section, or - (b) it is varied under section 9. - (8) An appeal shall lie to the Circuit Court from the making of a prohibition order but the bringing of such an appeal shall not affect the operation of the prohibition order, unless the court or the Circuit Court, on application to it in that behalf within 7 days from the date of the making of the order, makes an order staying its operation pending the determination of the appeal.